• Call 877-225-8384

 Advice When Waiting for Your Medical Board Exam Results

-November 8, 2019 by Jack Krasuski Leave a Comment Categories: All Posts Tags: american physician institute, board exam prep, jack krasuski, the pass machine, waiting for board exam results, waiting for test results
+November 8, 2019 by Jack Krasuski, MD Leave a Comment Categories: All Posts Tags: american physician institute, board exam prep, jack krasuski, the pass machine, waiting for board exam results, waiting for test results

-Advice When Waiting for Your Medical Board Exam Results - The Pass MachineWe’ve had tens of thousands of physicians take our board prep courses and this is what I learned about the weeks waiting for exam results: there is a weak relationship between how you think you did on the exam and whether you passed.
+Advice When Waiting for Your Medical Board Exam Results - The Pass MachineWe’ve had tens of thousands of physicians take our board prep courses and this is what I learned about the weeks waiting for medical board exam results: there is a weak relationship between how you think you did on the exam and whether you passed.
 Hundreds of times, exam-takers have emailed me feeling terrible about how “horribly” they did, only to find out that they passed.
 It’s normal to leave an exam feeling uncertain or discouraged.
-This occurs because: Often the biggest… READ MORE
+This occurs because: Often… Click to Read More

 Filed Under: All Posts Tagged With: american physician institute, board exam prep, jack krasuski, the pass machine, waiting for board exam results, waiting for test results

-July 26, 2019 by Jack Krasuski Leave a Comment Categories: All Posts, How to Prepare For Your Board Exam Tags: board exam, jack krasuski, knowledge gap, test knowledge gap, the pass machine
+July 26, 2019 by Jack Krasuski, MD Leave a Comment Categories: All Posts Tags: board exam, jack krasuski, knowledge gap, test knowledge gap, the pass machine

 Why the Knowledge Exam Performance Gap (Part 1 of 5)Below is a transcription of the video (it has been edited for clarity): Many physicians who do poorly on their boards feel frustrated by underperforming on their exam in relation to their medical knowledge and confused by not knowing how to fix this performance gap.
 Here I explore the first of five contributors to medical board exam underperformance and provide solutions.
-Poor Focus on Exam Question Due to Anxiety One cause of poor board exam performance is a lack of… READ MORE
+Poor Focus on Board Exam Question Due to Anxiety One cause of poor board exam performance is a lack… Click to Read More

-Filed Under: All Posts, How to Prepare For Your Board Exam Tagged With: board exam, jack krasuski, knowledge gap, test knowledge gap, the pass machine
+Filed Under: All Posts Tagged With: board exam, jack krasuski, knowledge gap, test knowledge gap, the pass machine

 Board Exam Study Procrastination

-February 7, 2019 by Jack Krasuski Leave a Comment Categories: All Posts, How to Prepare For Your Board Exam Tags: dr jack krasuski, how to not procrastinate, jack krasuski, study procrastination
+February 7, 2019 by Jack Krasuski, MD Leave a Comment Categories: All Posts Tags: dr jack krasuski, how to not procrastinate, jack krasuski, study procrastination

-Filed Under: All Posts, How to Prepare For Your Board Exam Tagged With: dr jack krasuski, how to not procrastinate, jack krasuski, study procrastination
+Filed Under: All Posts Tagged With: dr jack krasuski, how to not procrastinate, jack krasuski, study procrastination

 Sleep and Board Exams

-January 31, 2019 by Jack Krasuski Leave a Comment Categories: All Posts, How to Prepare For Your Board Exam Tags: enough sleep to pass exam, how much sleep should i get for my board exam, jack krasuski, preparing for board exam, sleep and board exams, the pass machine, tips for board exam
+January 31, 2019 by Jack Krasuski, MD Leave a Comment Categories: All Posts Tags: enough sleep to pass exam, how much sleep should i get for my board exam, jack krasuski, preparing for board exam, sleep and board exams, the pass machine, tips for board exam

-sleep and board exams - the pass machineI’m about to tell you something so obvious you may want to throw something at me.
+sleep and board exams - the pass machineI’m about to tell you something so obvious about sleep and board exams that you may want to throw something at me.
 Despite the apparent obviousness, many exam candidates still will make the mistake I’m about to describe and do so for entirely understandable reasons.
 Let me explain.
-On the day (or several days) prior to your exam, your anxiety level likely will increase.
-You may realize you are not as prepared as you would like to be and regret not devoting more time to preparing.… READ MORE
+On the day (or several days) prior to your board exam, your anxiety level likely will increase.
+You may realize you are not as prepared as you would like to be and… Click to Read More

-Filed Under: All Posts, How to Prepare For Your Board Exam Tagged With: enough sleep to pass exam, how much sleep should i get for my board exam, jack krasuski, preparing for board exam, sleep and board exams, the pass machine, tips for board exam
+Filed Under: All Posts Tagged With: enough sleep to pass exam, how much sleep should i get for my board exam, jack krasuski, preparing for board exam, sleep and board exams, the pass machine, tips for board exam

 VIDEO: 5 Tips to Minimize Procrastinating on Your Board Exam Studies

-January 22, 2019 by Jack Krasuski Leave a Comment Categories: All Posts, How to Prepare For Your Board Exam Tags: american physician institute, board exam study tips, board exam studying, how to stop procrastinating, jack krasuski, procrastination, the pass machine
+January 22, 2019 by Jack Krasuski, MD Leave a Comment Categories: All Posts Tags: american physician institute, board exam study tips, board exam studying, how to stop procrastinating, jack krasuski, procrastination, the pass machine

 5 Tips to Minimize Procrastinating on Your Board Exam Studies - The Pass Machine Welcome.
-It’s Dr. Jack and I have 5 tips for you on how to minimize procrastination when it comes to studying for your board exam.
+It’s Dr. Jack and I have 5 tips for you on how to minimize procrastinating on your board exam studies.
 Tip 1: De-Emotionalize the Job You Have to Do My first tip is based on a thought experiment.
 I’d like you to take a minute to imagine that you have a clone of yourself, and your clone is identical to you.
 They have the same bright smile and winning personality that you do.
-There… READ MORE
+There is only a single… Click to Read More

-Filed Under: All Posts, How to Prepare For Your Board Exam Tagged With: american physician institute, board exam study tips, board exam studying, how to stop procrastinating, jack krasuski, procrastination, the pass machine
+Filed Under: All Posts Tagged With: american physician institute, board exam study tips, board exam studying, how to stop procrastinating, jack krasuski, procrastination, the pass machine

 Fear of Board Exam Failure

-January 17, 2019 by Jack Krasuski Leave a Comment Categories: All Posts, Board Exam Tags: exam failure, jack krasuski, what if i fail my board exam
+January 17, 2019 by Jack Krasuski, MD Leave a Comment Categories: All Posts, Board Exam Tags: exam failure, jack krasuski, what if i fail my board exam

 Filed Under: All Posts, Board Exam Tagged With: exam failure, jack krasuski, what if i fail my board exam